Silphium was incredibly popular as a contraceptive, but it supposedly also helped to prevent disease and make food taste better.

-The ancient Romans were ahead of the game on a lot of things, and lucky for the modern world, passed most of those things down to us.
-Indoor plumbing, the calendar, and bureaucracy are just a few examples of things we have to thank the Romans for.
-There was one thing, however, that they kept to themselves – what could possibly have been the world’s most effective contraception: silphium.
+The ancient Romans were ahead of the game on a lot of things, and luckily they passed most of those things down to us: indoor plumbing, the calendar, and bureaucracy, to name a few.

 Silphium was used by the Romans as a form of herbal birth control.
-They used it so often, in fact, that the plant went extinct before the fall of the Roman Empire.
+They used it so often, in fact, that the plant went extinct before the fall of the Roman Empire — or so we thought.
+As of 2022, a scientist in Turkey claims to have rediscovered the ancient miracle plant.

-Silphium once grew rampant in the Greek city of Cyrene, now Libya, on the northern coast of Africa.
-It had been used for years by locals as a cure-all for various ailments.
-The resin from within the stalk would be used to treat nausea, fevers, chills, and even corns on the feet.
+Silphium once grew rampant in the Greek city of Cyrene — modern-day Libya — on the northern coast of Africa.
+Resin from within its stalk had been used for years by locals as a cure-all for various ailments including nausea, fevers, chills, and even corns on the feet.

 It was also used as an extremely effective form of contraception.

-“Anecdotal and medical evidence from classical antiquity tells us that the drug of choice for contraception was silphium,” said historian and Greek pharmacologist John Riddle.
+“Anecdotal and medical evidence from classical antiquity tells us that the drug of choice for contraception was silphium,” said historian and Greek pharmacologist John Riddle in the Washington Post.

 The plant acted as an abortifacient as well as a preventative measure.
 A single dose of the resin from the plant would induce menstruation, effectively rendering the woman temporarily infertile.
 If the woman was already pregnant, the induced menstruation would lead to a miscarriage.